circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ## Using Windows

-_Available on CircleCI Cloud with `version 2.1` config - not currently available on self-hosted installations of CircleCI Server_

 Using the `windows` executor allows you to run your job in a Windows environment.
-Building on Windows requires that your organization or account is using either a Free plan or a [Performance Plan](https://circleci.com/pricing/).
-The following is an example configuration that will run a simple Windows job.
+The following is an example configuration that will run a simple windows job.

 ```yaml
 version: 2.1